A better way to handle what doesn't fit the system.

 - 1 in 5 Canadian students has an identified accommodation need.

-- 47% of teachers report clinically significant burnout symptoms.
+- 47% of teachers report burnout symptoms.

 - Families expect transparency.
 Boards expect evidence.
 Both expect it now.